Starting the aquarium you’ve envisioned is very exciting but often comes with unforeseen obstacles.

 It’s hard to tell whether a fish carries a parasite, especially if you’re a beginner.

-So even if the water readings turn out fine, the fish may surprisingly die in a day or two if it was sick to start with.
+So even if the water tests turn out fine, the fish may surprisingly die in a day or two if it was sick to start with.

 On top of that, many novices add their pets to their new home without following a quarantine procedure.